Kansas Bar Association

 If you have questions about creating a Kansas Health Care Power of Attorney, our team at Minter & Pollak, LC is here to help.
 We offer free initial consultations and can walk you through every step of the process.

-📞 Call us today at (316) 265-0797 to schedule your consultation.
+📞 Call our office today at 316-265-0797 or click here to schedule a free consultation.

 Photo by Getty Images on Unsplash.